UnlyEd/github-action-await-vercel/README.md

 > This might take quite some time (depending on your project), and increasing the timeout to `600` (10mn) (or similar) is probably what you'll want to do in such case, because you need to take into account the time it'll take for Vercel to deploy.
 > - The default of `10` seconds is because we _assume_ you'll call this action after the deployment has reached `BUILDING` state, and the time it takes for Vercel to reach `READY` or `ERROR` from `BUILDING` is rather short.

 > **Tip**: `poll-interval` prevents spamming Vercel's API such that the number of requests stays within their rate limits.
-[Vercel allows](https://vercel.com/docs/concepts/limits/overview#rate-limits) 500 deployment retrievals every minute, and the 1 second default value will allow for about 8 concurrent executions of this GitHub Action.
+[Vercel allows](https://vercel.com/docs/concepts/limits/overview#rate-limits) 500 deployment retrievals every minute, and the 1-second default value will allow for about 8 concurrent executions of this GitHub Action.

 #### Outputs
 This action forwards the [Vercel API response](https://vercel.com/docs/api#endpoints/deployments/get-a-single-deployment/response-parameters) as return value.